NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/DakotaReliability.rst

 .. warning::

-   Only a single quatity of interest may be specified when using global reliability
+   Only a single quantity of interest may be specified when using global reliability